 Skip advert

 Advertisement - Article continues below

-Power is rated at 631bhp, 10bhp more than the MC20, extracted from new turbochargers and a new exhaust manifold system.
+Power is rated at 631bhp, 10bhp more than the regular MC20, extracted from new turbochargers and a new exhaust manifold system.
 This is backed up by new ECU mapping and a more free-flowing exhaust.
-Torque, oddly, is 10Nm down on the standard MC20 at 720Nm, but it’s available between the same 3,000rpm and 5,500rpm rev band.
+Torque, oddly, is 10Nm of torque down on the standard MC20 at 720Nm, but it’s available between the same 3,000rpm and 5,500rpm rev band.

-Drive is sent to the rear wheels via an eight-speed dual-clutch gearbox, and Maserati is quoting a 0-62mph time of just 2.8 seconds; top speed is 201mph.
+Power is sent to the rear wheels via an eight-speed dual-clutch gearbox, and Maserati is quoting a 0-62mph time of just 2.8 seconds, and a top speed of 201mph.

+Skip advert